 One of the ways you can keep your church's database safe is by setting up two-step verification.
 When you log in with your password, you'll be sent a code to another device to verify that you are the one logging in.

-Two-step verification is for profiles and accessible to anyone who can log in to Planning Center.
+Two-step verification is available for anyone who can log in to Planning Center.

 For more information about two-step verification, check out this video.